-2013 - 2014 Fellows
+2015 - 2016 Fellows

-The fellowships allow writers to spend four to six months at the Paisano Ranch, J. Frank Dobie’s former retreat west of Austin, and now owned and maintained by The University of Texas at Austin.
-The Dobie Paisano Fellowship Program provides solitude, time and a comfortable place for Texas writers or writers who have written significantly about Texas.
+The fellowships allow writers to spend four to six months at the Paisano Ranch, J. Frank Dobie’s 254-acre retreat west of Austin, now owned and maintained by The University of Texas at Austin.
+The fellowships provide solitude, time and a comfortable place for Texas writers or writers who have written significantly about Texas.

 Kathleen Winter is the author of Nostalgia for the Criminal Past (Elixir Press), winner of the Antivenom Poetry Prize and the 2013 Texas Institute of Letters Bob Bush Memorial Award for a first book of poems.
 Her poems have appeared in journals including Tin House, AGNI, Poetry London, Gulf Coast, The New Republic, Cincinnati Review and Field.
 She was awarded fellowships by the James Merrill House Foundation; the Brown Foundation at the Dora Maar House, Ménerbes, France; Cill Rialaig Retreat, Ireland; and Vermont Studio Center.
 Her book manuscript “Tonic” won the 2014 Rochelle Ratner Memorial Prize from Marsh Hawk Press.